With the Annual Accounting Scheme, you complete one VAT return per year instead of each quarter.

 - If your annual taxable turnover is not expected to exceed £1,350,000 you can join at any time after registering for VAT

-- You do not belong to a VAT group, or are a registered as a division of a company.
+- You do not belong to a VAT group or are registered as a division of a company.

 You can continue to use the scheme until your annual taxable turnover reaches £1,600,000.